prometheus/prometheus/docs/configuration/configuration.md

 Consul setups, the relevant address is in `__meta_consul_service_address`.
 In those cases, you can use the [relabel](#relabel_config) feature to replace the special `__address__` label.

+The Consul API only has basic support for filtering nodes (currently by node metadata and tag).
+Any additional filtering must be done using [relabel](#relabel_config) but might be slightly less efficient.

 ### `<dns_sd_config>`